TheRaizer/Binary-Artificial-Neural-Network/README.md

 # Artificial Neural Network (Binary)

+### Summary
+Uses console input to train and test an ANN on an iris and heart disease data set.

+### Accuracy
-99.99999999999997% accuracy on iris data set.
+- 99.99999999999997% accuracy on iris data set.
-88.88888888888889%% accuracy on heart disease data set.
+- 88.88888888888889%% accuracy on heart disease data set.

+### Layers
-Uses ReLu activations for hidden layers and Sigmoid for the final layer.
+- Uses ReLu activations for hidden layers and Sigmoid for the final layer.

-**Hyper parameters:**
+### Hyper Parameters
 - alpha (learning rate)
-- num of iterations
+- \# of iterations
 - lambd (controlling L2 regularization)
 - batch_count (the size of a mini batch)
 - decay_rate (alpha decay rate)